To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 filetype: sam

-will ensure that your tool does receive a SAM file (including
+ngless will ensure that your tool does receive a SAM file (including

 converting BAM to SAM if necessary).

-Finally, additional argument are specified by a list called additional
+Finally, additional argument are specified by a list called additional.

-Entries in this list have exactly the same format as the arg1
+Entries in this list have exactly the same format as the arg1 entry, except

 that they have a few extra fields.
-The extra field name
+The extra field name is mandatory, while

 everything else is optional: